qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 The Composer Manager is the main window to manage print composers in the project.
 It helps you add new print composer, duplicate an existing one, rename or delete it.
-To open the composer manager dialog, click on the |mActionComposerManager|
+To open the composer manager dialog, click on the |composerManager|
 :sup:`Composer Manager` button in the toolbar or choose :menuselection:`Composer --> Composer Manager`.
 It can also be reached from the main window of QGIS with :menuselection:`Project --> Composer Manager`.